miguelcostero/rick-and-morty-app/README.md

 - cors -> used to enable cors
 - jsonwebtoken -> used to generate and validate jwt tokens
 - compression -> middleware to compress api responses
+- rickmortyapi -> rick and morty api wrapper for nodejs

 ### how to run